cypress-io/cypress-documentation/source/guides/references/configuration.md

 When Cypress blocks a request made to a matching host, it will automatically send a `503` status code.
 As a convenience it also sets a `x-cypress-matched-blacklist-host` header so you can see which rule it matched.

 {% img /img/guides/blacklist-host.png %}

+## modifyObstructiveCode

+With this option enabled - Cypress will search through the response streams coming from your server on `.html` and `.js` files and replace code that {% url 'matches the following patterns.' https://github.com/cypress-io/cypress/issues/886#issuecomment-364779884 %}

+These script patterns are antiquated and deprecated security techniques to prevent clickjacking and framebusting.
+They are a relic of the past and are no longer necessary in modern browsers.
+However many sites and applications still implement them.

+These techniques prevent Cypress from working, and they can be safely removed without altering any of your application's behavior.

+Cypress modifies these scripts at the network level, and therefore there is a tiny performance cost to search the response streams for these patterns.

+You can turn this option off if the application or site you're testing **does not** implement these security measures.
+Additionally it's possible that the patterns we search for may accidentally rewrite valid JS code.
+If that's the case, please disable this option.

 ## IntelliSense